ChukwuemekaAham/ESRI-MS-AWS-GCP-Data-Analytics-ML-GIS/AWS/AWS_Redshift_Demo/README.md

-# Building Data Analytics Solutions Using Amazon Redshift: Lab 1 - Load and Query Data in an Amazon Redshift Cluster
+# Building Data Analytics Solutions Using Amazon Redshift: Load and Query Data in an Amazon Redshift Cluster

 Setting up your Data Warehouse using Amazon Redshift